desmos-labs/desmos/x/subspaces/spec/04-messages.md

 ```

 The message is expected to fail if:
-* the subspace does not exist;
+* The subspace does not exist;
-* the section does not exist;
+* The section does not exist;
-* the signer has no permission to manage sections inside the specified subspace.
+* The signer has no permission to manage sections inside the specified subspace.

 ## Msg/CreateUserGroup
 A user group can be created using the `MsgCreateUserGroup`.